apache/nuttx/Documentation/platforms/arm/stm32f4/index.rst

 The LTDC driver provides two 2 LTDC overlays and supports the following hardware acceleration and features:

-Configured at build time
+Configured at build time:

 - background color

 - default color (outside visible screen)

-Configurable by nuttx framebuffer interface
+Configurable by nuttx framebuffer interface:

 - cmap support (color table is shared by both LTDC overlays and DMA2D when enabled)

-Configurable via the nuttx framebuffer interface (for each layer separately)
+Configurable via the nuttx framebuffer interface (for each layer separately):

 - chromakey